|Founded||Founded in or near Near West Side|

-The story of the Clovers dates back to the year 1948 in the “Jew Town” section of the Near West Side neighborhood.
-Black southerners had been migrating to the Near West Side for decades before the 1940s but migration picked up in the early 1940s and blacks began migrating heavier into the Jew Town area right by the famous Maxwell Street Market along Halsted Street.
+The story of the Clovers dates back to the year 1949 in the Maxwell Street Market section of the Near West Side neighborhood.
+Black southerners had been migrating to the Near West Side for decades before the 1940s but migration picked up in the early 1940s and blacks began migrating heavier into the former Jewish Ghetto area right by the famous Maxwell Street Market along Halsted Street.
 By the later 1940s the black population of the neighborhood had grown quite significant and many more black children wanted to frequent Stanford Park that used to be located at 14th Place and Union.
 Stanford Park was a highly coveted Park that offered several recreational activities for neighborhood youth since 1907.
 There were parks, a pool and even pitchs to play sports.
 This was one of the first parks in the city and was cherished by many west siders.
 This was also a park loved by hoodlums and street toughs since it opened.
 Throughout the decades of the first half of the twentieth century different ethnic groups would fight over the park.
 The Italians and Irish loved to keep the Jews out of the park and Jewish youths often had to knuckle up to fight their way in.
-The park was located right in between Little Italy and Jew Town so there was for sure rivalry there.
+The park was located right in between Little Italy and Maxwell Street Market area so there was for sure rivalry there.

 By the 1940s, as the black population of the Near West Side grew, more and more blacks began to occupy the park much to the dismay of Italian and Irish youths.
 By the late 1940s, black residents made Stanford Park a pillar of their social activities.
 In the minds of the Italians and the Irish it looked like a take over of the blacks of their beloved park.
 This was common all over the city in later years where whites would feel threatened or angered seeing their parks and pools filled with blacks and just like what happened to the Jews in previous decades the blacks would have to fight to use the park.
 Different social athletic clubs would fight one another after baseball matches or basketball games until they evolved into something similar to gangs.
 The same could be said about the boys near Stanford Park.
 The black social athletic clubs would evolve into gangs as they fought the Italian or Irish athletic clubs for the park.
 The most notorious of the black clubs were the Clovers of 14th and Halsted and the Imperial Chaplains of Maxwell and Halsted to Roosevelt.
 These two clubs fought the Irish and Italians and were allies in the late 1940s but by the early 1950s they began fighting each other.